jasperan/nvidia-nim-oke/README.md

 ## 2. Expand node boot volume sizes with cloud-init

-Assuming a typical, Oracle Linux, node instance, what we did during the last step will adjust the boot volume size.

-However, the file system will not automatically grow to fill the additional space.
+File system will not automatically utilise additional space.
 In order to fill the additional space, let's change the init script to add a `growfs` command.
 The default init script for a Oracle Linux node will look something like the following:

 ```bash
 #!/bin/bash